 - Other health dangers

 Some people mix crack cocaine and alcohol due to lack of knowledge about the possible effects.
 Others make a conscious decision by mixing the two drugs together, seeking enhanced effects.
-If you are addicted to crack cocaine and alcohol, call 1-800-928-9139 now to learn more about the addiction treatment options and recovery.
+If you are addicted to crack cocaine and alcohol, call 1-888-287-0471 Who Answers? now to learn more about the addiction treatment options and recovery.
 Get started on the path toward living a healthy lifestyle.